Inside Binary Fund — Avoid.

 Quick Summary of Binary Fund

-Rating: 1 out of 5.
-I gave it one because I cannot give it 0!
+Rating: 1 I gave it one because I cannot give it 0!

 Have you seen the new top level domains?
 You know the ones: instead of dot com or dot net, there are sites out the now with things like dot marketing and dot guru.

 One I came across today was dot fund, which is definitely keyed into online trading.
 Unsurprisingly I also found a Binary Options system already using this fancy domain extension.